Breakthrough-Energy/docs/_sources/dev/coding_guide.rst.txt

 In short:

++ Avoid re-inventing the wheel
+    + In most languages, the standard library plus mature third-party packages are already very powerful!
 + Use the **Single Responsibility Principle** to keep functions simple
     + Functions only have one responsibility and therefore one reason to change
     + Responsibilities can include getting data, processing data, outputting data